AkiraFukuda/ProDM/README.md

 # Q&A

-Please address your questions to xliang@uky.edu with subject title ProDM<br />
+Please address your questions to xliang@uky.edu with subject title ProDM.<br />